MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

    > ![Enter backup details](media/restore-backup.png "Enter backup details")

    > [!NOTE]
-   > Only Sandbox environments can be restored to.
+   > - Only Sandbox environments can be restored to.
+   > - Under **Edit details**, you can change the environment name.

 7. Confirm overwrite of the environment.